 The company planned to repay debts by selling assets, including those in the aviation and trading sectors, to focus on core assets in oil and gas production and the finance sector, Ye told the magazine.

-Shares in CEFC China Energy's listed subsidiary, CEFC Anhui International Holding, slumped as much as 10 percent, the maximum allowed, on reports of the investigation.
+Shares in CEFC China Energy's listed subsidiary, CEFC Anhui International Holding, also slumped as much as 10 percent, the maximum allowed.

 Ye, born in 1977, set up the Shanghai-based company in his home town in Fujian province with big ambitions.
 In 2016, he said he wanted to create a second Sinopec, China's second-largest energy giant and Asia's top oil refiner.